low-cost, low-carbon, 3d printed concrete beams for the construction industry

 UK patent granted: GB 2591905; ‘A structural truss, assembly and method of manufacture’.

 Patent insurance is in place, for the protection of our intellectual property.
+Patents are being extended to the EU, US, Canada and Australia.

 External recognition, media features & awards include: